The Advantage of Fine-Grained Training: Results

 Each one of these coarse classes is then partitioned into $K/2$ subclasses (\ref{fig:circle_confs}b), and we engineered this partitioning to create structures with different levels of redundancy.
 The simplest way to define the subclasses is to assign each circle to a distinct subclass, as illustrated in Fig.~\ref{fig:circle_confs}c:

 where $r_j$ is the radius of the $j$-th circle.
 This configuration represents the structure with the lowest level of boundary redundancy.
-To separate the fine classes (i.e., individual circles), the model has to identify the same boundaries needed to separate the two coarse classes.
+To separate the fine classes ({namely}, individual circles), the model has to identify the same boundaries needed to separate the two coarse classes.

 To tune the level of boundary redundancy, we can redefine the subclasses by mixing data regions belonging to different circles (Fig.~\ref{fig:circle_confs}).
 The level of mixing can be quantified by measuring the fraction of each circle that is occupied by a subclass different from the predominant one.
 This fraction determines the extent to which the task defined by fine and coarse training overlaps.
 When each circle defines a distinct subclass, the boundary redundancy is zero (Fig.~\ref{fig:circle_confs}c).
-Fig.~\ref{fig:circle_confs}d shows an intermediate case in which each circle contains 70\% of points assigned to a dominant subclass and the remaining 30\% to another subclass, thus corresponding to a redundancy level of $0.3$.
-The highest possible redundancy is $1 - \frac{2}{K}$, as represented in Fig.~\ref{fig:circle_confs}e.
+Figure~\ref{fig:circle_confs}d shows an intermediate case in which each circle contains 70\% of points assigned to a dominant subclass and the remaining 30\% to another subclass, thus corresponding to a redundancy level of $0.3$.
+The highest possible redundancy is $1 - 2/K$, as represented in Fig.~\ref{fig:circle_confs}e.
 All configurations share the same coarse label structure: even when a single circle contains points from multiple subclasses, all points on that circle still belong to the same coarse class, following the hierarchical organization illustrated in Fig.~\ref{fig:circle_confs}b.